 Keywords – what are they?

-Keywords are search queries that Google users enter into the search bar.
-Since they can consist of one or more actual words, they are also called key phrases.
-The goal of every business is to make it to the top Google search results for the largest possible number of key phrases related to the products and services offered.
-The higher the position in Google, the greater the traffic on the website, which in turn should have a direct impact on sales.
+Keywords are the search queries that people type into Google’s search bar.
+Since they can be made up of one or more words, they are also known as key phrases.
+The aim of any business is to appear at the top of Google’s search results for as many key phrases as possible that are relevant to their products or services.
+The higher a website ranks on Google, the more visitors it will attract, which should lead to increased sales.

 Why are keywords so important?